 It’s very Japanese and doesn’t seem to be a big deal elsewhere.
 They’re basically Choose Your Own Adventure Books, but with deliberately aesthetically pleasing female sprites.

 The Princess Maker series seems to be a major example of this.
 You can think of them as video game novels, sort of, unfolding.
+Some of them have over 70 endings, depending on how you develop the story.

 And that brings us to Super Seducer.
-This is from pick up artist Richard La Ruina.
-His job is to help guys “bag a babe” and all that.
+This is from pick up artist Richard La Ruina—his job is to help guys “bag a babe” and all that.
+We watched Cynical Reviews’ playthrough of Super Seducer 2 (and there’s a third one on the way).

 Basically, you can pick ridiculous chat-up lines with women to say if they will/won’t work.
 That’s based off La Ruina’s beliefs, anyway.